 - Employees must be offered a minimum of three of the following employee benefits: health insurance (w/ 50% or more of the premium paid by the employer), dental assistance, paid vacation, paid holidays, child care, retirement benefits, other paid time off excluding paid sick days, other extraordinary employee benefits.

-Applications are accepted and reviewed on a "rolling" basis.
-Feel free to be in touch with the VTP Staff to schedule a visit and have a more in-depth discussion regarding employee training needs and a potential application.
+Applications are accepted and reviewed on a rolling basis.
+The VTP Staff are available to visit potential applicants and have a more in-depth discussion regarding the application and employee training needs.

 ** Please note: The grant agreement must be signed before training begins.